 To toast: add black sesame seeds to a dry saucepan over medium heat.
 Toss the seeds from time to time or mix with a wooden spoon, until they begin to crackle and smoke, about 3-5 minutes.

 Scrape sesame seeds into a large bowl.
-Whisk in sugar and melted coconut oil.
+Whisk in sugar and melted coconut oil and coconut extract, if using.

 Add eggs, one by one, whisking well after each addition.